Trump “prays” for Biden and leaves the White House after signing a hundred pardons

 No to self-pardon

 In his last hours in the Oval Office, Trump wasted no time.
-He signed more than a hundred presidential pardons that included politicians disgraced by corruption, longtime allies, the son of a former Arkansas senator, the founder of the notorious online drug market Silk Road, and a member of the Manhattan aristocracy who became pleaded guilty to a fraud scheme.
+Signed more than a hundred presidential pardons that included politicians disgraced by corruption – such as his former adviser Steve Bannon-, longtime allies, the son of a former Arkansas senator, the founder of the notorious online drug market Silk Road and a member of the Manhattan aristocracy who pleaded guilty to a fraud scheme.
 It is also speculated that two beneficiaries are Edward Snowden and Julian Assange, although last night no one had confirmed it.

 In the end, the Republican leader did not use the self-pardon on himself or his immediate family, which, according to various constitutional experts, would violate the basic principle that no one can judge his own case and would be invalid.